 This means children aren’t doing busywork, but they’re actively working on concepts they’re struggling with.
 This helps students fill in holes in their knowledge.

-The curriculum is an amazing compendium of resources with links to free PDF living books (but you have to buy some of the books that aren’t available free).
-The website also has free copies of Charlotte Mason books (such as Home Education) which will guide educators in the CM homeschooling method.
+The curriculum is a fantastic compendium of resources with links to free PDF living books (but you have to buy some of the books that aren’t available free).
+The website also has free copies of Charlotte Mason books (such as Home Education), guiding educators in the CM homeschooling method.

 Veritas Press is an online homeschooling curriculum that also offers mailable textbooks.
-It is a Christian program modelled on the Classical method.
+It is a Christian program modeled on the Classical method.
 They supply grammar and secondary stage materials.

 In addition, they offer live online courses for the above stages.
-If you don’t like the live version, there is also self-paced options.
+If you don’t like the live version, there are also self-paced options.

 Simply Charlotte Mason is a fun homeschooling curriculum on the market today.
 As its name suggests, it is a program based on the educational philosophies of Charlotte Mason.
 The program includes affordable lesson plans that give parents the confidence to teach their children using this method.

 Rod and Staff is a Bible-based homeschooling curriculum that has been around since I was a girl.
-In fact, I used these textbooks alongside Abeka and Alpha Omega publishing texts 30 years ago!
+I used these textbooks alongside Abeka and Alpha Omega publishing texts 30 years ago!

 It is now produced by Milestone Books which offers other homeschooling texts from different publishers like Eastern Mennonite Publishers, Pathway Publishers, and Pentime Publishers.

-Like many curricula on the market today, Bridgeway Academy offers a number of different modes of education, including virtual programs, textbooks, and live online classes.
+Bridgeway Academy is a popular homeschool curriculum as it offers several different modes of education, including virtual programs, textbooks, and live online classes.

-Unlike a lot of curricula, BridgeWay Academy tries hard to personalize a curriculum for students who are living in varied situations (e.g. military families or missionaries).
+Unlike many curricula, BridgeWay Academy tries hard to personalize a curriculum for students who live in varied situations (e.g., military families or missionaries).

 I wasn’t sure if this program was a Christian one or not.
 This is what their website says on the matter, “As part of our commitment to personalized homeschooling, we are proud to offer both secular and Christian options for homeschool families, charter schools, state organizations, and others who seek home education options for their families.”
 If anyone has any experience on this head, feel free to comment.

-The curriculum has a strong emphasis on teaching Latin to children in their younger years in order to give them a great grounding in the English (and other) language(s).
+The curriculum emphasizes teaching Latin to children in their younger years to give them an excellent grounding in the English (and other) language(s).

 This program doesn’t claim to be a Christian program on their homepage, but when reviewed on homeschool.com, the writer claims it is a Christian program.

-Mentoring Minds is an online homeschooling curriculum that aims to bring critical thinking into life applying what they call the ‘9 Traits of Critical Thinking’.
+Mentoring Minds is an online homeschooling curriculum that aims to bring critical thinking into life, applying the ‘9 Traits of Critical Thinking’.

 The program seems to be similar to Acellus Academy in that it uses a diagnostic tool (ThinkUp!
 Standards Mastery System) to understand a student’s strengths and weaknesses.
 After doing this, it recommends a program where pupils can focus on their weak areas and improve these.

 This program uses a blended learning approach.
-This means students learn via electronic and online media as well as face-to-face interactions with teachers.
+This means students learn via electronic and online media and face-to-face interactions with teachers.